Hidden Sport Pilot Limitations you Need to Know

 TLDR

 A Sport Pilot certificate is easier to obtain than a private pilot certificate is as it does not require a medical certificate.
-However, there are several limitations to a sport pilot certificate such as only flying in Light Sport Aircraft, only flying with 1 passenger and only flying during day VFR flight conditions.
+However, there are several limitations to a sport pilot certificate such as only flying in Light Sport Aircraft and only flying with 1 passenger.
 There are more limitations and this article lists them all from the Federal Aviation Regulations for Sport Pilot (14 CFR § 61.315 – What Are the Privileges and Limits of My Sport Pilot Certificate?, 2025).

 Hidden Sport Pilot Limitations you Need to Know for flying a light sport aircraft under an FAA pilot certificate